ErpNetDocs/tech/advanced/user-business-rules/index.md

 - IsActive - the user business rule may be activated and deactivated;
 - *Layer* - currently this is unavailable.
 All user business rules are registered in the BackEnd layer.

-The events which need to happen for the user business rule to be activated are described in the [User Business Rules - Events](https://docs.erp.net/tech/advanced/user-business-rules/events/index.html) panel.
+The events which need to happen for the user business rule to be activated are described in the [User business rules - Events](https://docs.erp.net/tech/advanced/user-business-rules/events/index.html) panel.
 It consists of the following information:

 - Event type - the event for which to register the user business rule;
 - Event parameter - registration parameter.
 The meaning of this parameter is  determined by the type of the event;